Freya1225/Cross-Lingual-Consistency-for-LLM-Reliability/README.md

 ## Project context

-This project was completed as a collaborative course project for **Natural Language Processing for Computational Social Science** at Johns Hopkins University.
+This project was completed as a course project for **Deep Learning** at Johns Hopkins University.

 ## License

 The original code and documentation in this repository are available under the [MIT License](LICENSE).
 Datasets, pretrained models, and other third-party resources are governed by their respective licenses and terms of use and are not relicensed by this repository.

-If this repository contains work created by multiple team members, confirm that all contributors agree to the selected license before publishing the code under it.